fictionco/fiction/@apps/docs/docs/customize.md

 # Customizing Extensions

-## Overview

-Factor gives you several methods to easily customize plugins or themes that you've added to your app.
-In this document we'll discuss the approaches and tradeoffs.

-### Maintainability

-When customizing a plugin or theme, ths goal is to make your modification but still retain the your ability to upgrade.
-To help you with this, use the styles, settings and overrides techniques discussed below.

-If you do decide to modify an extensions source, that is possible (and sometimes necessary;) but this approach prevents you from updating the "forked" extension (without using more advanced merging techniques, etc.).

 ## Styling with `factor-styles`

 Factor includes an optional style system that can be used for your global application styles.
-It works by gathering all `factor-styles` files in your app, themes and plugins and combining them in a specific order so that the app has the highest priority followed by themes then plugins.
+It works by gathering all `factor-styles` files in your app, themes and plugins and combining them in order of priority.

 > Note: **factor-styles** supports `.css`, `.less` or `.scss` files.